 Muhammad Khan, MD

-Dr. M. Shoaib Khan graduated from the Dow Medical College, in Karachi, Pakistan in 2006.
-After completing his internship and three years of research in primary care and infectious diseases at the Aga Khan University, he moved to the United States in 2010 for further training in research and primary care.
-For the next 5 years, he worked at the pediatric heart centers at the Texas Children’s Hospital, Baylor College of Medicine in Houston, followed by the Cincinnati Children’s Hospital Medical Center in Cincinnati.
+Dr. Khan is a graduate from the Dow Medical College, in Karachi, Pakistan.
+After completing his internship and several years of research in primary care and infectious diseases at the Aga Khan University, he moved to the United States.
+For the next many years, he worked at the pediatric heart centers at the Texas Children’s Hospital, Baylor College of Medicine in Houston, followed by the Cincinnati Children’s Hospital Medical Center in Cincinnati.
 The focus of his research during this time was outcomes in pediatric cardiovascular and congenital heart disease care, thoracic transplantation, and the use of mechanical assist devices in children.
 He went back to clinical medicine and completed his residency, graduating as a chief resident from the Family and Community Medicine at the School of Community Medicine, the University of Oklahoma in Tulsa.
 Based on his deep interest in underserved care, he pursued further training in Global Health with the Health, Equity, Action, and Leadership (HEAL) Initiative with UCSF.
 He is double-boarded in Family Medicine and Addiction Medicine, works as an addiction and HIV specialist and also provides hepatitis C and B care.
-He is a fellow of the American Academy of Family Physicians.
-He has completed a formal faculty development fellowship with UCSF Family and Community Medicine and holds a Master's of Science in Public Health from the London School of Hygiene and Tropical Medicine, University of London.
+He is a fellow of the American Academy of Family Physicians, and the American Society of Addiction Medicine.
+He has completed the faculty development fellowship with UCSF Family and Community Medicine and holds a Master's of Science in Public Health from the London School of Hygiene and Tropical Medicine, University of London.

 His current research through the Department of Family and Community Medicine focuses around underserved populations and includes a wide variety of topics.
-He mentors residents for their research projects and provides guidance for all scholarly projects being developed in the department as the Director of Research and Scholarly Activity.
+He mentors faculty and residents for their research projects and provides guidance for all scholarly projects being developed in the department.